 Most of Arizona may miss out on the cooler weather, fall colors, and general crispness of the air in the fall months that is so common in other parts of the country, but that doesn’t mean that we can’t celebrate October and Halloween just the same!

 Carving pumpkins is one of my favorite parts of Halloween, and although you can buy a pumpkin at your local grocery store, going to an actual pumpkin patch just adds to the fun and celebratory feeling of the season.

 Visiting a pumpkin patch is becoming more and more popular for families in the fall months leading up to Halloween, and many farms, ranches, and pumpkin patches have really stepped up their game to make buying a pumpkin a memorable experience.
 With hayrides, corn mazes, homecooked food, cider, and other fall traditions, these pumpkin patches are sure to give you and your children an event to remember.

 Make sure to browse our site for more Arizona stories, travel guides, and general information such as this one.
-For example, you can check out these guides: Top 16 Best Museums in Arizona, Arizona Meteor Crater Guide, Arizona Ghost Towns: Top Creepiest Abandoned Places, or Top 10 Most Beautiful Botanical Gardens in Arizona.
+For example, you can check out these guides: All the Best Apple Picking Orchards in Arizona, The Best Arizona Food, The Best Farmer Markets in the State, and the Top 10 Most Beautiful Botanical Gardens in Arizona.